ghi-electronics/Documentation/software/tinyclr/tutorials/ifttt.md

 * Turn on the lights when you come home.
 * Send a text message if rain is forecast.
 * Turn on your lights if your Ring doorbell senses motion.
-* Turn off your Wi-Fi when you aren't home.
+* Turn off your WiFi when you aren't home.
 * Send you an e-mail when the New York Times publishes a new article in its science section.
 * Automatically back up your smart phone photos to the cloud.
 * Automate GitHub tasks.